Dirk Walter Hamann

 Practice Groups and Client Sectors:Corporate, FinTech, Cryptocurrencies, and Blockchain, International, Litigation, Private Client, Real Estate, Technology

-Areas of Focus:Corporate Governance, Energy and Project Finance, Africa, Commercial Litigation, Europe, International Transactions, Mergers and Acquisitions, Non-Profit Organizations, Private Investment Funds, Startups and Startup Financing
+Areas of Focus:Corporate Governance, Energy and Project Finance, Africa, Commercial Litigation, Europe, International Transactions, Mergers and Acquisitions, Non-Profit Organizations, Private Investment Funds, Emerging Companies and Venture Capital, Energy Transactions

-Dr. Hamann, born 1963, attorney at law since 1992, long-standing partner in two of the international leading law firms, first at Freshfields Bruckhaus Deringer (Hamburg, until 2014), second at Herbert Smith Freehills in Berlin (2014-2019), is one of the most distinctive and experienced corporate lawyers in Germany with a broad range of relevant international and domestic clients in various industry sectors.
+Dr. Hamann, attorney at law since 1992, and long-standing partner in two of the international leading law firms before joining Rimon, first at Freshfields Bruckhaus Deringer (Hamburg, until 2014), second at Herbert Smith Freehills in Berlin (2014-2019), is one of the most distinctive and experienced corporate lawyers in Germany with a broad range of relevant international and domestic clients in various industry sectors.

 He started his career with an outstanding first legal state exam in 1988 at the University of Mainz (within best 2% of graduates), an outstanding legal dissertation on energy and cartel law (Dr. jur., summa cum laude, sponsored by the late Prof. Dr. Rudolf Lukes) in 1991, honored by the Harry Westermann award of the University of Münster in 1992 as best legal dissertation, followed by an outstanding second legal state exam in 1992 (within best 3% of graduates) and becoming an attorney at law at Bruckhaus Westrick Stegemann (the predecessor law firm of what is today known as Freshfields Bruckhaus Deringer where he became a partner beginning of 1997, specializing in corporate laws, M&A and other transactions and projects in various industry sectors, including - inter alia - energy and natural resources.